nomnomtom/keybiz/README.md

 ### GPG Setup

 For signing, a secret key without password is required.
 This key has to be the standard signing key.
 Keybiz supports a separate key ring for its operations.
+Required options in settings.py are:

+* ``GPG_BIN`` - Path to your GnuPG binary
+* ``GPG_DEFAULT_KEY`` - Key ID of your secret GnuPG key

 ### LDAP Settings
 The ``settings.py`` requires additional settings for LDAP.
 The following is an example configuration that tries find the user without bind: